 - Explore connections, collaborators, related work and more

 Professor TT Arvind

 BA, LLB (Hons) (NLSIU), PhD (UEA), PG Dip HEP (UEA)

-I am Professor of Law at York Law School, and the University’s Research Champion for Risk, Evidence, and Decision Making.
+I am Professor of Law and Head of Department at York Law School.
 I joined York in September 2007 as one of the founding members of the law school and returned to it in September 2018, after spending six years at Newcastle from 2012-2018.

 I have also previously worked at the University of East Anglia, and spent some time in commercial practice in India.

-My research draws on frameworks from across the social sciences to develop new ways of understanding the relationship between law, individuals, and governing bodies, particularly in the context of commercial societies.
+My research draws on frameworks from across the social sciences to develop new ways of understanding the relationship between law, individuals, and governing bodies, particulrly in the context of commercial societies.

 My research focuses on studying the human dimensions of commercial societies, and the role of legal institutions (and the state more broadly) in balancing conflicting expectations and goals, and in determining the shape, structure, and effects of interpersonal interaction in these societies.
 I have written on, and retain an interest in, a range of areas of law, including private law, public law, financial law, legal realism, and legal history.
 I also have a strong interest in using empirical and other systematic methodologies in the study of law.
 Together with Lindsay Stirton (Sussex), I have pioneered the extension to legal analysis of fuzzy-set Qualitative Comparative Analysis and Bayesian IRT models.
 I have also done considerable work on using evolutionary and historical approaches to analyse current legal questions, with specific emphasis on the intellectual, social, economic and other influences that shape legal change.